 Ron Burke, Executive Director and Editor-In-Chief

 In his hobbies beyond gaming, Ron practices Martial Arts.
-Ron has a 3rd Dan in Moo Duk Kwan Tang Soo Do, a 3rd Dan in Matsumura Seito Shorin Ryu, a 1st Dan in Taegeuk Taekwondo, a 1st Dan in American Taekwondo, a brown belt in Kempo and Jiujitsu, and has just recently begun to dabble in Wing Chung Kung Fu.
-He also enjoys drumming and is an avid fan of Rock Band where he plays on his modified ION Rocker.
+Ron has a 4th Dan in Tang Soo Do, a 4th Dan in Matsumura Seito Shorin Ryu, a 1st Dan in Taegeuk Taekwondo, a 1st Dan in American Taekwondo, a brown belt in Kempo and Jiujitsu, and has also dabbled in Wing Chung Kung Fu.
+He also enjoys drumming and is an avid fan of Rock Band where he plays on his modified ION Rocker (or he did until Harmonix and Microsoft broke it for the Xbox One).
 In addition, Ron occasional composes music though he’s not prone to sharing his work.

 Ron Burke is married to Laura Burke.
-They’ve recently celebrated their 15th wedding anniversary.
-Laura contributes to Gaming Trend by reviewing some of kids games that we receive.
+They’ve recently celebrated their 20th wedding anniversary.
+Laura contributes to Gaming Trend by reviewing some of kids games that we receive, as well as board games.
 Ron is also a 6 year Veteran of the United States Air Force where he served as a Combat Controller under the 819th and 823rd RED HORSE Squadron.
 After being injured in the line of duty, Ron began work in the Communications Squadron until his honorable discharge in 1999.